About Us | Texas Tech University Health Sciences Center

 theresa.byrd@ttuhsc.edu

-Ralph Ferguson, PhD
+Ralph Ferguson, Ph.D.

 Managing Director, TTU Ethics Center, Fulbright Global Specialist